Accommodation and food services industry fact sheet

 - The ATOs record keeping information and advice

 - Tax for general taxation information

-- Finance and accounting for details on how to manage your finances.
+- Finance for details on how to manage your finances.

 Levies and charges are generally used to fund activities that benefit the industry or region as a whole.
 Levies that apply to the accommodation and food services industry are usually applied at the local level in your rates payment.
 Levies differ from state to state but can include a tourism levy, fire levy, heritage levy or environment levy.